mhklee2/exploringdunitz/_posts/2018-11-29-fall-aginoza.md

 ![2017 Census Data that demonstrates how Koreans do not make up the majority of the population](images/census data.JPG) {:.image}
+2017 Census Data that demonstrates how Koreans do not make up the majority of the population

 ![Mural located in the metro station can only be interacted with from a distance](images/metro mural.JPG) {:.image}
+Mural located in the metro station can only be interacted with from a distance

 ![Sign containing Korean and Spanish message without any English in sight.
 Photograph taken by koreasigns.com](images/metro mural 2.jpg)
    {:.image}
+Sign containing Korean and Spanish message without any English in sight.
+Photograph taken by koreasigns.com

 #### Works cited

 {:.bibliography}